 Prevention is the only way to stop the deadly cycle of pet overpopulation, and research indicates that the majority of pet overpopulation comes from low-income neighborhoods where pet spay/neuter is neither affordable nor accessible.
 Successful models around the country have demonstrated that a cost-effective way to end the euthanasia of adoptable cats and dogs is to provide financial assistance to the low-income pet owners-so they can spay/neuter their pets and prevent accidental pet litters.

 AnimalKind considers targeted spay/neuter assistance to be the most critical element of a plan to end unnecessary shelter euthanasia.
 Rescue, adoption, and transport efforts can certainly be part of a successful plan for ending unnecessary shelter euthanasia, and can make significant short-term reductions in shelter intake and euthanasia.
 However, if adequately-funded targeted spay/neuter assistance is not also part of the strategy, the decreases in shelter intake and euthanasia will not be prolonged and permanent.

 Established in 2009, SpayNC Helpline is a free statewide referral service that helps pet owners find reduced-cost and affordable spay and neuter options in their area.
 This spay/neuter resource database, is the most comprehensive in the state, and is utilized by other animal welfare organizations, as well as North Carolina’s Department of Agriculture.

 Check out all of our programs by visiting the programs tab on our homepage, or clicking here.

 ReTails Thrift Shop

 AnimalKind owns and operates ReTails Thrift Shop, located at 2821 Spring Forest Road, Suite 103, Raleigh 27616.
-100% of net profits from ReTails Thrift Shop support AnimalKind’s programs.
+100% of net proceeds from ReTails Thrift Shop support all AnimalKind’s programs.